-- We make sure that unauthorized people don't see or change your records. - In most situations, if we give your health information to anyone who isn't providing your care or paying for your care, we are required to get written permission from you first.
-Written permission can be given by you or by someone you have given legal power to make decisions for you. - There are certain exceptions that do not require us to get your written permission first.
-These exceptions are allowed or required by law. - For example, we are required to release health information to government agencies that are checking on quality of care. - Because you are a member of our plan through Medicare, we are required to give Medicare your health information including information about your Part D prescription drugs.
-If Medicare releases your information for research or other uses, this will be done according to Federal statutes and regulations.
+- We make sure that unauthorized people don't see or change your records. - Except for the circumstances noted below, if we intend to give your health information to anyone who isn't providing your care or paying for your care, we are required to get written permission from you or someone you have given legal power to make decisions for you first. - There are certain exceptions that do not require us to get your written permission first.
+These exceptions are allowed or required by law. - We are required to release health information to government agencies that are checking on quality of care. - O Because you are a member of our plan through Medicare, we are required to give Medicare your health information including information about your Part D prescription drugs.
+If Medicare releases your information for research or other uses, this will be done according to Federal statutes and regulations; typically, this requires that information that uniquely identifies you not be shared.

-You can see the information in your records and know how it has been shared with others decide whether the changes should be made.
+You can see the information in your records and know how it has been shared with others

-You have the right to look at your medical records held at the plan, and to get a copy of your records.
+You have the right to look at your medical records held by the plan, and to get a copy of your records.
 We are allowed to charge you a fee for making copies.
 You also have the right to ask us to make additions or corrections to your medical records.
-If you ask us to do this, we will work with your healthcare provider to
+If you ask us to do this, we will work with your healthcare provider to decide whether the changes should be made.